Program Requirements and Selection Criteria

-- Present two training sessions for fellow teachers in the school year following attendance at the Teacher Institute.
+- Present two workshops or in-service programs for fellow teachers in the school year following attendance at the Teacher Institute.

 - Provide Colonial Williamsburg with one lesson plan using content and techniques learned at Williamsburg.

-The Oklahoma Foundation for Excellence acts as administrator for the project and accepts applications on behalf of the Colonial Williamsburg Selection Committee.
+The Oklahoma Foundation for Excellence administraters the application process on behalf of the Colonial Williamsburg Foundation.
 Institute fellowships cover:

 - All program activities.